sambartik/echosphere/protocol.md

 +----------+----------+--------------+----------------------------------------+
 ```

 The header consists of 3 fields in the following order: protocol version, packet type, payload length.
 The protocol version is an unsigned number that helps with identifying a newer versions of this protocol in the future.
 For now, the only acceptable protocol version is 1.
 Newer versions do not guarantee backwards compatibility!
-The packet type field is also an unsigned number and it distinguishes between different kinds of packets (more in the packet types section).
+The packet type field is also an unsigned number, and it distinguishes between different kinds of packets (more in the packet types section).
 The payload length is an unsigned number of bytes of payload that follows the header.

 The payload is a sequence of bytes that are interpreted differently based on the packet type specified in the header.
 Currently, the maximum length of any payload is 4096 bytes.
 Each packet type can subsequently define this limit to be lower.
 A packet can also have a payload length of 0, effectively having a packet without any payload.
 Such an example is the Heartbeat packet.